bardiadoosti/HOPE/README.md

-# HOPE
+# HOPE-Net: A Graph-based Model for Hand-Object Pose Estimation
-Codes for Hand and Object Pose Estimation (HOPE) via Graph Convolution.
+Codes for HOPE-Net paper, a Hand-Object Pose Estimation (HOPE) via Graph Convolution.

+## Datasets
+To use the datasets used in the paper download [**First-Person Hand Action Dataset**](https://guiggh.github.io/publications/first-person-hands/) and [**HO-3D Dataset**](https://www.tugraz.at/index.php?id=40231) and update the root path in the `make_data.py` file located in each folder and run the `make_data.py` files to generate the `.npy` files.